bernabaris/nodejs-express-mysql/README.md

 ## Details

 ### 1. Project
-The example GitHub repository was imported into the GitLab platform to create a new project named **nodejs-express-mysql**.
+The example GitHub repository was imported into the GitLab platform to create a new project named [nodejs-express-mysql](https://github.com/bezkoder/nodejs-express-mysql).

 ---